 We welcomed "Purl's" new cria, October 14, 2016 (a female rose-grey in color) Momma Purl is still adorned with a white ruffle collar so that you can easily spot her!

 *Angelina (a beige/fawn color), has additional ribbon through her collar making her easier to spot; She had a white male, just some days before!
 Do watch for them here!
 We would love to hear from our Alpaca Cam viewers!
 Please send us your feedback anytime!
 Click here to submit a comment.
 Thank you for visiting!

-Live streaming for you to enjoy!
-Best time to view is during the day, or our visiting hours, from 10 am to 5 pm.
-If you should see an alpaca giving birth within these hours, please give us a shout!
-508-693-5554 ** If it is before 10 am, or after 5 pm and you see a birth in progress, please ring our cell phone 508-423-1443 or remote office: 508-338-2886.
+Best time to view is during the day, or our visiting hours, from 6 am to 7 pm.
+IF you should see anything that concerns you, please email us or call 508-693-5554 ** If it is before 10 am, or after 5 pm please ring our cell phone 508-423-1443.

 Thank you Ms. Smith for your generous enthusiasm!

 "After visiting the "kids" and doing serious shopping 2 days around Thanksgiving Day, with my husband and then our son, daughter-in-law and granddaughter I am addicted to watching them on the camera.
 It's a great way to see the babies getting bigger and start to recognize individual animals.
 It's like being back on the island!
 Merry Christmas to all four-footed and two-footed friends.
 Also the diabetic socks we bought are never off our feet and I have received countless compliments on the sweaters and jacket I bought." - Nancy Coombe-Smith

 Thank you Ms. Schmohl for your wonderful comments!